timholy/AdvancedScientificComputing/homeworks/tdd.md

 tpl = Template(; plugins=[GitHubActions(), Codecov(), Documenter{GitHubActions}()])
 ```

-The `Codecov()` part configures "GitHubActions" (more on that in the next session) to run your tests with Julia in coverage-collection mode and then uses the [Coverage package](https://github.com/JuliaCI/Coverage.jl) to bundle up the coverage data in appropriate form for submission to Codecov.
+The `Codecov()` part configures "GitHubActions" (more on that in the next session) to run your tests with Julia in coverage-collection mode, and then uses the [Coverage package](https://github.com/JuliaCI/Coverage.jl) to bundle up the coverage data in appropriate form for submission to Codecov.
 The data get stored in your personal Codecov account (for repositories you own) or ones associated with GitHub organizations (for repositories that are hosted within organizations).
 You can review the results at the Codecov site.
 If you turn on GitHub integration (see below), you'll also see reports within GitHub pull requests.

 ### Using Revise in conjunction with test-driven development